CUSSL/LUCNS GENERAL REGULATIONS

 - Solo: two minutes and forty five seconds (plus or minus fifteen seconds)

-- Novice Technical Solo: one minute and thirty seconds (plus or minus fifteen seconds)
+- Novice Technical Solo: one minute and forty five seconds (plus or minus fifteen seconds)

 - Athlete with a Disability Solo: maximum time limit is two minutes and forty-five seconds (no minimum time)

 - In all events deck time must not exceed ten (10) seconds.
 The penalty for routines not complying with the deck time regulation will be 1.0 point.

 - The penalty for routines not complying with the specified time regulations will be 1.0 point.

 - At Nationals, an overall championship university shall be declared upon receiving the highest total point score.
 The championship total points shall be determined by adding up all the place points won by a University Club in each event.
 The remainder of the participating teams shall be recognized in descending order of place.

 - The championship overall total points will only be determined from the results of the final (National) meet.

 - 3 a : Motion 2013 re Novice Marks for championship score.

 One routine from each novice category will count towards the overall standings.
 In the novice division only the top finishes for each university in the novice team, novice duet and novice technical solo competitions will count towards the championship total points.
 For example : At nationals a university fields a novice team that places 1st, 2 novice tech solos that place 2nd and 3rd and a novice duet that finishes 4th.
 The points from the 1st place team, 2nd place tech solo and 4th place novice duet count for overall championship points total.
 The third place technical solo receives a bronze medal but does not receive any points towards their university’s overall championship points total.
 The 3rd place novice team from another university receives 6 points for 3rd place.